Using Raman Spectroscopy for Determination Methanol Quantity in Illegal Alcoholic Beverages

 Özet

 Illegal production of alcoholic beverages is a common problem in most countries.
 The consumption of these counterfeit alcoholic products in Turkey has increasingly been one of the major health concerns.
 In this study, a comparison between GC-MS and Raman spectroscopy techniques was made to determine the amount of methanol in BogmaRaki which is a counterfeit alcoholic beverage produced and consumed in Hatay region.
 Different ratios of methanol/ethanol concentrations were prepared to obtain a calibration curve.
 This curve was used to measure the amount of methanol in the actual product samples using both GC-MS and Raman spectroscopy techniques.
 Results obtained from both techniques were compared using Paired sample t-tests.
-The Limit of Detection and the Limit of Quantification values were determined as 0.03 (%v/v) and 0.11 (%v/v), respectively.
+The Limit of Detection and the Limit of Quantification values were determined as 0.
+03 (%v/v) and 0.
+11 (v/v), respectively.
 Both techniques demonstrated a similar sensitivity in the determination of methanol concentration in these counterfeit products (p>0.05).
 Raman Spectroscopy, however, has an advantage of being easy to use, inexpensive, rapid and non-destructive analytical technique with little or no sample preparation.